Menu Close

 Hotels in Kuala Lumpur are quite inexpensive to begin with, but you can save even more if you stay in hostels.
 A dormitory bed can cost as low as RM12 (USD3) per night.
 If you have never stayed in one before, check out this article on how to survive your first time in a hostel.

 Or, if you prefer a bit of privacy and some luxury, stay in an Airbnb instead.
-You can get a studio apartment (with a swimming pool) in a central location for only about RM150 per night.
-If you don’t have an account yet, you can register through this link here to get a special discount on your first booking.
+You can get a studio apartment (with a swimming pool) in a central location for as little as RM150 (USD 35) per night.

 4. Eat Where the Locals Do